BYLAWS OF THE NATIONAL COLLEGE TESTING ASSOCIATION

 - Advance collaborative efforts among testing professionals, testing companies, and other policy-making agencies

-2.02 These purposes shall be realized through regular contact with the membership by means such as newsletters, an annual conference, a membership directory, a website, email, or other methods determined by the Governing Board.
+2.02 These purposes shall be realized through regular contact with the membership by means such as newsletters, an annual conference, a membership directory, a website, email, or other methods determined by the NCTA Governing Council.

 ARTICLE 3 MEMBERSHIP

-3.01 Membership shall be open to testing professionals in post-secondary institutions (Collegiate); individuals involved in testing in a professional capacity who neither work in a College or University nor as employees of a corporation, company or small business (Non-Collegiate); and companies providing services to or delivery of testing or providing test-related products (Corporate).
+3.01 Membership shall be open to testing professionals in post-secondary institutions (Collegiate); individuals or members of a group with a professional interest in the field of testing but whose primary focus or duties are not related to test delivery, administration, development, or any other aspect of testing (e.g., independent educational consultant, K-12 guidance counselor, employee of professional organizations in higher education) (Non-Collegiate); and companies providing services to, or delivery of, testing or providing test-related products (Corporate).
 These categories of membership will be described as

 3.02 Individual memberships are available to Collegiate and Non-Collegiate members.
 Aside from regular individual memberships, there shall be two sub-categories of individual Collegiate memberships: Emeritus Membership, a reduced-dues membership available to Collegiate NCTA members after retirement; and Lifetime Membership, a no-dues membership that may be awarded to Collegiate NCTA members based on service to the organization.
 All individual memberships carry voting privileges.